ExCoil

 Pressure Drop Calculations in Heat Exchangers

-Comprehensive guide to calculating pressure drops on both tube-side and shell-side of heat exchangers, including two-phase flow considerations.
+Comprehensive guide to calculating pressure drops on both tube-side and air-side of heat exchangers, including friction factors and minor losses.

 December 28, 202510 min read